Samurai Shodown (1993 video game): Version differences

 In addition to the Neo Geo system, the AES, Samurai Shodown was ported to multiple other platforms, including the Super NES, Game Boy, Mega Drive/Genesis, Game Gear, Sega CD, Sega Saturn, 3DO, FM Towns, PlayStation and PlayStation 2.
 All of the cartridge versions were handled by Takara, while Crystal Dynamics ported the 3DO version, and Funcom handled the Sega CD port.

 The Mega Drive/Genesis and Sega CD versions omit the character Earthquake and his stage.
 Both versions lack the camera zoom, and the camera is locked in a close zoom.
 This gives better detail to the characters, but the fighting area is smaller.
 In addition, some attacks were altered or removed entirely from the Mega Drive/Genesis version of the game.
 The final boss is playable in the two-player mode without the use of a code.
-The Mega Drive/Genesis version lacks the arcade introduction, instead of displaying the arcade version's text with no background graphics or speech.
-Also, the character artwork shown after beating an opponent is missing, and portions of some characters' endings are missing.
+The Mega Drive/Genesis version lacks the arcade introduction, instead showing the arcade version's text with no background graphics or speech.
+The character artwork shown after beating an opponent is also missing, and portions of some characters' endings are not present.
 The announcer no longer says the names of the characters before a fight or after winning a fight.
 The Sega CD version retains the arcade introduction and is only missing portions of some characters' endings.
 The Sega CD version also includes the attacks that were removed or altered in the Mega Drive/Genesis version, and the music is the same as the arcade version.

-The SNES version has the character line-up intact but has the game zoomed out, which makes the character sprites smaller compared to the other ports.
+The SNES version has the character line-up intact, but with the camera zoomed out, which makes the character sprites smaller compared to the other ports.
 This version has all of the stages from the arcade version, and they are less restricted compared to the Mega Drive/Genesis and Sega CD ports.
 This version also supports Dolby Surround sound.
-The SNES version includes the arcade intro sequence, although the voice accompanying the text is missing, the character artwork shown after beating an opponent is present, as are the arcade endings.
+The SNES version includes the arcade intro sequence, although the voice accompanying the text is missing.
+The character artwork shown after beating an opponent is present, as are the arcade endings.
 The announcer, like the Sega CD version, says the names of the characters before a fight and after winning a fight.
 The SNES version has no blood, being replaced by sweat.
 An exclusive mode, count down, is included in this port.
 Players can also use the final boss in two-player mode with a secret code.

 The Game Boy version includes all the characters, stages, and most of the special moves, but has no combos, fatalities, or voices.
 All the music tracks are included, albeit in scaled-down form.

-The Game Gear port offered only 9 fighting characters to choose from (Gen-An, Galford, Haohmaru, Ukyo, Charlotte, Nakoruru, Jubei, Hanzo, and Kyoshiro), whilst the original (SNK arcades) version offered 12.
+The Game Gear port offered only nine fighting characters to choose from (Gen-An, Galford, Haohmaru, Ukyo, Charlotte, Nakoruru, Jubei, Hanzo, and Kyoshiro), while the original (SNK arcades) version offered 12.

-Unlike most early home versions of the game, the 3DO version includes the camera zoom, as well as all the characters, special moves, and fatalities.
+Unlike most early home versions, the 3DO version includes the camera zoom, as well as all the characters, special moves, and fatalities.